R.I.C.E

 Blind judging is a key part of RICE, so videos must not identify their editors.

-RICE submissions may be sent to other events ONLY when the editor of the video is not identified until on or after 4 March.
+• RICE submissions may be sent to other events ONLY if the editor remains anonymous until on or after 4 March.

 Do I have to make a video specifically for RICE?